SveSop/nvidia-libs/README.md

 in `$HOME/.steam/steam/steamapps/compatdata/XXXXXXX` where XXXXXXX is the steam AppID.

 ## Indiana Jones and the Great Circle
-To have FrameGeneration when using a RTX40xx series card in this game you can use the included install
+To have FrameGeneration when using a RTX40xx series card in this game you need to use DLSS4
-script for proton (see Proton section above).
-This will then install `nvcuda.dll`,
-`nvofapi64_cuda.dll` and a custom version of `nvofapi64.dll` in the the Proton binary tree.
+binaries.
+These can be found in various places around the internet.
+The required driver for DLSS4 is 570.xx or newer and currently the bleeding-edge version of
+`Proton - Experimental`.

-You then run the game with `DXVK_NVAPI_GPU_ARCH=AD100 __GL_13ebad=0x1 %command%` option in steam.
+You must then run the game with `DXVK_NVAPI_GPU_ARCH=AD100 %command%` option in steam.

+## OpticalFlow usage
+OpticalFlow for use with DLSS seems to have been discontinued with NVIDIA DLSS4.

+If OpticalFlow is required for some app or program, there is a archived version that can be
+used in the `nvofapi-workaround` branch if needed.
+This will however build an old version
+of nvapi & friends, and will (for now) not be updated.

 ## DAZ Studio